General Interview Guide

 On-Demand Practice Interviews

 To practice on your own, use Big Interview.
-Big Interview is a self-guided interview practice tool that lets you learn about interviewing, develop a strategy, practice answering questions and share your answers with others to get feedback.
+Big Interview is a self-guided interview practice tool that lets you learn about interviewing, develop a strategy, practice answering questions, and share your answers with others to get feedback.

 Drop-Ins

 Stop by our office for drop-in hours to ask about your upcoming interview or practice a question or two.
-No advance sign-ups required.
+No advance sign-ups are required.